sColin16/structured-lambda/README.md

 version of that same type.

 ## Features on the Roadmap
-- Inductive types that are well-founded and don't include the infinite structures that coinductive types do
 - Universal type quantification to enable parametric polymorphism (aka "Generics")
   - Bounded quantification to assert properties of the quantified type
 - Existential type quantification to enable ML-style modules